What is a power of attorney and what is it for?

 How to cancel a power of attorney?

 If our attorney refuses or has lost their authorised copy of the power of attorney, it can be revoked by the principal going to a notary and carrying out the procedure to revoke the power of attorney.
-Sometimes, the duration of the power of attorney is established in the document, but this is not usual.
+Occasionally, the power of attorney specifies the duration of the grant, but this is not usual.
 Many are granted for an indefinite period and their validity is indefinite.
-To revoke the power, a document is drawn up in which the principal expresses their intention to revoke, which must be notified to the attorney through the notary to be effective.
+To revoke the power, a document is drawn up in which the principal expresses their intention to revoke, which must be notified through the notary to the attorney to be effective.

 To conclude, I just want to express my hope that this article has helped to spread knowledge about the actions carried out in the notarial world.
 I hope it has been helpful in understanding what a power of attorney is.
 If you have any questions or wish to formalise a power of attorney in Barcelona, you can do so at JLA Notarios Asociados, our notary office in Barcelona.